SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/quotes/quote-document.md

 ---
+title: crmscript_quote_document
-title: Quote document
+description: Quote document
-uid: crmscript_quote_document
-SortOrder: 40
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Quote document

 Quote documents will be saved as **activities on a sale**.
 They're tied to a specific **quote version**.